jake-87/blog/content/blog/cubical_j.md

 ```
 Now for the trick.
 While we do _not_ have that `refl = eq`, we don't actually need it!
 It turns out that we can prove that any element of `Σ(b : A). x = b` is equal to any other element of `Σ(b : A). x = b`, irregardless of
-the proof of equality used.
+the proof of equality used - in other words, `Σ(b : A). x = b` only has one inhabitant.
 This property (only having one inhabitant) is called "contractibility".

 A "proper" proof of this is fairly involved
 (One can be found <a href="https://1lab.dev/1Lab.Path.html">here as `Singleton-contract`, in Cubical Agda, courtesy of the 1lab</a>,